2020s in music: Pop

-Sabrina Carpenter had a massive breakthrough in pop music in 2024 after opening for Taylor Swift's Eras Tour.
+Sabrina Carpenter had a breakthrough in pop music in 2024 after opening for Swift's Eras Tour.
 Following the success of her fifth studio album, Emails I Can't Send in 2022, Carpenter began to gain momentum with pop hits like "Nonsense" and "Feather".
-In 2024, Carpenter released her sixth studio album, Short n' Sweet to massive critical and commercial acclaim, with the album debuting at number one on the Billboard 200 chart.
+In 2024, Carpenter released her sixth studio album, Short n' Sweet to critical and commercial acclaim, with the album debuting at number one on the Billboard 200 chart.
 The album contained hits "Espresso", "Please Please Please", and "Taste", with all three songs peaking in the top three of the Billboard Hot 100 chart.
-In this decade, Carpenter embarked on the Emails I Can't Send Tour, as well as the Short n' Sweet Tour, with the latter being her first arena tour.
 Carpenter went on to win Best Pop Solo Performance for "Espresso", and Best Pop Vocal Album for Short n' Sweet at the 67th Annual Grammy Awards.
+In 2025, Carpenter released her seventh studio album, Man's Best Friend, which debuted at number one on the Billboard 200 chart.

 Chappell Roan reached newfound success in 2024 following the success of her single "Good Luck, Babe!".
-Her debut album, The Rise and Fall of a Midwest Princess was met with critical and commercial acclaim after many of its tracks went viral, including "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!", with the latter having a viral crowd-friendly dance associated with it.
-Her success was assisted by her notorious Coachella and Lollapalooza sets, with the latter performance becoming the most attended set in the festival's history.
-Roan also opened for Olivia Rodrigo's Guts World Tour earlier in the year.
-Her music resonates most with queer people due to her relatable lyricism regarding sapphic relationships and the tribulations that come with growing up in rural America.
+Her debut album, The Rise and Fall of a Midwest Princess was met with critical and commercial acclaim along with many of its tracks, including "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!".
 Roan was awarded Best New Artist at the 67th Annual Grammy Awards.
+In 2025, Roan released singles "The Giver" and "The Subway", with both songs debuting in the top ten of the Billboard Hot 100.
+"The Subway" was nominated for Best Pop Solo Performance and Song of the Year at the 68th Annual Grammy Awards.